+Risk tolerance refers to the level of risk an investor is willing or able to assume as a part of their investment strategy.
 Knowing yourself and your risk tolerance is an essential part of investing.
 Of course, it’s good to have a diversified portfolio built with your financial goals in mind.
-Still, the products and strategies you use should ideally fall within guidelines that make you feel comfortable—emotionally and financially—when things get rough.

-Otherwise, you might resort to knee-jerk decisions—selling at a loss or abandoning your plan to save—that could cost you even more.
+Still, the products and strategies you use should ideally fall within guidelines that make you feel comfortable — emotionally and financially — when things get rough.
+Otherwise, you might resort to knee-jerk decisions, such as selling at a loss or abandoning your plan to save, which could cost you even more.

-What is Risk Tolerance?
+What Is Risk Tolerance?

 Risk Capacity

-For example, if you’re young and have plenty of time to recover from a significant market loss, you may decide to be aggressive with your asset allocation; you may invest in riskier assets like stocks with high volatility or cryptocurrency.
+For example, if you’re young and have plenty of time to recover from a significant market downturn, you may decide to be aggressive with your asset allocation; you may invest in riskier assets like stocks with high volatility or cryptocurrency.
 Your risk capacity might be larger than if you were older and close to retirement.

 For an older investor nearing retirement, you might be more inclined to protect the assets that soon will become part of your retirement income.
 You would have a lower risk capacity.